-Depending on the current listening mode, no sound
+Depending on the current listening mode, no sound 35 may be produced by the front high, front wide and surround back speakers.
+Select another listening mode.

 Depending on the sound source, the sound produced by the front high, front wide and surround back speakers may be weak.

 Make sure the speakers are configured correctly.
-While the "Powered Zone 2" setting is set to "Yes", 63 playback in the main room is reduced to 5.1-channels and the front high, front wide and surround back speakers produce no sound. may be produced by the front high, front wide and surround back speakers.
-Select another listening mode.
-While the "Powered Zone 2" setting is set to "Yes", 63 playback in the main room is reduced to 5.1-channels and the front high, front wide and surround by the front high, front wide and surround back playback in the main room is reduced to 5.1- channels and the front high, front wide and surround Make sure the speakers are configured correctly.
-47 playback in the main room is reduced to 5.1-channels and the front high, front wide and surround 63
+48 While the "Powered Zone 2" setting is set to "Yes", 66 playback in the main room is reduced to 5.1channels and the front wide and surround back speakers produce no sound.

-■ The subwoofer produces no sound
+The subwoofer produces no sound

 When you play a source material that contains no information in the LFE channel, the subwoofer produces no sound.

 Make sure the speakers are configured correctly.
-47

-■ There's no sound with a certain signal format
+There's no sound with a certain signal format